gpuweb/WSL/Spec/source/index.rst

 in the centroid of all the samples within the geometry, rather than the center of the pixel. ``sample`` configures the fragment shader to run multiple times per pixel, with the interpolation point at each individual sample.

+The value used for variables qualified with the ``nointerpolation`` qualifier is the value produced by one vertex shader invocation per primitive, known as the "provoking vertex."
+When drawing points, the provoking vertex is the vertex associated with that point (since points only have a single vertex).
+When drawing lines, the provoking vertex is the initial vertex (rather than the final vertex).
+When drawing triangles, the provoking vertex is also the initial vertex.
+Strips and fans are not supported by WHLSL.

 Grammar
 =======